 Mortgage Tip – Improve Serviceability with High‑Yield Units

-Target higher‑yield units to strengthen rental income.
-This can boost borrowing capacity and help you qualify sooner.
+Target higher‑yield units at ~$580,000 to strengthen rental income.
+This can boost borrowing capacity and help you qualify sooner — particularly important as lenders apply higher assessment rates after the February 2026 hike.

 7. Villawood – High‑Yield Opportunity